tchauvel/ScorePlay-FCTestUnited-Migration/MIGRATION_PLAN.md

 ## Custom Glue (The FDE Layer)

-We developed two bespoke components to handle the club's specific technical debt:
+We developed two bespoke components to handle the club specific technical debt:

 ### 1. Modular Dalet Connector